 How Diabetes Affects The Digestive System

 Diabetes is currently one of the most common health conditions.
 This illness arises when the body is not capable of producing insulin, something that usually helps regulate the amount of sugar in the blood.
-Diabetes varies in type and severity, but regardless of these details they all pose health risks.
+Diabetes varies in type and severity, but regardless of these details, they all pose health risks.
 While it continues to be incurable, it is treatable.
 For this reason, we are about to explain in detail how diabetes affects the digestive system.

 The functions of the digestive system

-It supplies all of the nutrients our bodies need through this process.
+This process supplies all of the nutrients our bodies need through this process.
 It also allows us to clean or dispose of those elements that our bodies no longer need.

 How diabetes affects the digestive system